Git Version Control Introduction

 Pull: update your local repository with the remote changes

-Clone: retrieving a local copy of a repository to modify
+Clone: retrieve a local copy of a repository to modify

-Fork: duplicating a pre-existing repository to modify, and to compare against the original
+Fork: duplicate a pre-existing repository to modify, and to compare against the original

-Merge: combining various changes from different branches/commits/forks into a single history
+Merge: combine various changes from different branches/commits/forks into a single history

 A Git repository is a data structure containing the structure, history, and files of a project.